madprops/airc/README.md

 To solve this, a file called `config.user.json` is created at launch if it does not exist.

-Edit what you need in the user config, leave config.json intact, you can still use it as reference.
+Edit what you need in the `config.user.json`, leave `config.json` intact, you can still use it as reference.

 ---